 For tips on how to do well at each stage, visit our winners’ and judges’ pages or see our advice page.

-The online application is the first step towards taking part in the Roux Scholarship: the task is to write a recipe using specified ingredients, which are announced each year in October or November when entries open.
+The online registration form is the first step towards taking part in the Roux Scholarship.
+First register your entry with the registration form.
+If you meet the entry criteria, our colleagues at the Institute of Hospitality will send you a link to second online form for your recipe application.
+The task is to write a recipe using specified ingredients, which are announced each year in November when entries open.
 These ingredients are always seasonal, good quality and allow for a chef to put their own signature on a dish.
-The recipe must be uploaded through our online application form, along with your CV, profile picture and contact details before the annual 31st January deadline.
+The recipe must be uploaded through our online application form, along with photos of your dish, your profile picture and contact details before the annual January deadline.
 Only the recipe is shown to the judges; they do not know the identity, age, gender or the establishment of the entrant.
+Entries for the 2024 competition are now closed.

 This is often referred to as the ‘paper judging’ stage; once all the applications have been processed, the anonymous recipes are given to our esteemed judges who then mark the recipes out of ten for different criteria.
 They look for how enticing the dish is, its presentation, whether it’s kept within the rules and that its costs are reasonable.
 Once the recipes are marked by the judges individually, the team gets together at The Waterside Inn to discuss and compare their marks.
 As a result of this discussion, they select 18 regional finalists.

-The big day takes place at Westminster Kingsway College in London and begins with a briefing from one of the scholar-judges about what to expect from the final, giving tips and advice on how to handle the day.
+The big day usually takes place at Westminster Kingsway College in London, but for the 40th anniversary competition in 2024, it will take place at the Alain Roux Culinary School at The Waterside Inn.
+It begins with a briefing from one of the scholar-judges about what to expect from the final, giving tips and advice on how to handle the day.
 Competitors then take a seat in the dining hall, where they are joined by the judges.
-Either Michel Roux Jr or Alain Roux will announce the classic recipe that competitors will cook for the final.
-Under exam-like conditions, they have 30 minutes to prepare their work plan and make notes from the books they have brought (these are not allowed in the kitchen).
+Either Michel Roux Jr or Alain Roux will announce the key ingredients that the competitors will need to base their dish around.
+Under exam-like conditions, they have a set period of time to prepare their work plan and make notes from the books they have brought (these are not allowed in the kitchen).
 Finalists then start cooking at 10-minute intervals and have 2.5 or three hours (depending on the recipe) to cook their dish.
-The judges circulate in the kitchen, making notes, asking questions and watching them cook.
+The judges, including the specially invited Honorary President of Judges, circulate in the kitchen, making notes, asking questions and watching them cook.
 Their dishes are then presented to the judges who taste it and make notes.
 They then sit down together to discuss who should win and come to their momentous decision.

-Our awards ceremony is the highlight of the day: strictly an invite-only affair, the guests are carefully selected from across the hospitality industry, including chefs, restaurateurs and other VIPs, as well as the Roux Scholars.
-After guests are welcomed with a glass of champagne, they take their places in the ballroom to hear Alain Roux and Michel Roux Jr explain the story of that year’s competition, we watch their film of them cooking the final recipe themselves, we hear about the incredible array of prizes and about the highlights of the regional finals.
+Our award ceremony is the highlight of the day: strictly an invite-only affair, the guests are closely linked to the Roux Scholarship; they may have supported a chef to enter, or be a judge, sponsor or former winner.
+After guests are welcomed with a glass of champagne, the ceremony begins and Alain Roux and Michel Roux Jr explain the story of that year’s competition, we watch their film of them cooking the final recipe themselves, we hear about the incredible array of prizes and about the highlights of the regional finals.
 The six national finalists are then welcomed on to the stage, each hoping to hear their name read out.
 Then it comes – Michel and Alain announce the brand new Roux Scholar!
-From there, the wine and champagne flows and we celebrate the winner’s special moment.
+From there, the dinner is served and the wine and champagne flows as we celebrate the winner’s special moment.
 For them, however, it is just the start: find out what it’s like to be a Roux Scholar here: